tahmid198/ERC-20-Token/README.md

 1. node package manager (npm) (install from node js website or with a command line tool like homebrew, type `brew install node`).
 2. Truffle framework will allow us to create decentralized applications on the Ethereum network with its suite of tools so we can write, test, and deploy smart contracts.
 (To install go to command and type `npm install -g truffle`).
 3. Ganache, is your local personal blockchain that you can use for testing purposes.
 (Install directly from their website).
 4. Metamask, a browser extension that allows you to connect to the Ethereum network.
-Allowing us to talk to the blockhain from our browser(Found on Chrome browser).
+Allowing us to talk to the blockchain from our browser(Found on Chrome browser).
 5. Solidity syntax highlighting (you can use Ethereum from Package Control for Sublime 2/3)
 6. lite-server is used as our development server.
 7. Bootstrap CDN
 8. Web3 library so our client can communicate with the blockchain
 9. truffle-contract: a js library that allows us to interact with our contracts
+10. Go Ethereum (Geth), a Go implementation of Ethereum. (you can install with homebrew by doing `brew tap ethereum/ethereum`, and then `brew install ethereum`).
+Do `which geth` and `get version` to check it downloaded properly

 `npm run dev` to run server